FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Discharge total
         - Time - time of overtopping,
-        - Discharge direction columns N, E, S, W, NE, SE,SW, NW.
+        - Discharge direction columns N, E, S, W, NE, SE, SW, NW.
           Negative value means flow is moving from the opposite grid to the grid with the levee assigned.

 LEVOVERTOPMAX.OUT